-While serving as Senior Program Director for Agriculture and Climate at the Sustainable Food Lab, Daniella helped develop the Cool Farm Tool (CFT) and then founded the Cool Farm Alliance as one of the leading industry platforms for quantifying agricultural greenhouse gas emissions, soil carbon sequestration and other sustainability metrics.
-Daniella saw early on, that if society was to realize the climate change mitigation potential available through agriculture, the world was going to need a tool that was action-oriented, commercially embedded in global supply chains, standardized, collectively owned, and funded as a pre-competitive shared industry resource and supported by a learning community of users.
-The Cool Farm Alliance, now its own legal entity, is a not-for-profit membership organization (community interest company) that owns, manages, and improves the Cool Farm Tool and cultivates the leadership network to advance regenerative agriculture at scale.
+While serving as Senior Program Director for Agriculture and Climate at the Sustainable Food Lab, Daniella co-founded the Cool Farm Tool and its home, the Cool Farm Alliance, a leading industry platform for quantifying agricultural greenhouse gas emissions, soil carbon sequestration, and other sustainability metrics.
+Daniella saw early on that if society was to realize the climate change mitigation potential available through agriculture, the world was going to need a standardized tool that would engage actors all along the supply chain, help build action plans, motivate, encourage, and reward good practice, and build bridges of communication and learning across sectors – from the board room to the farmer’s field, from the ivory tower to the halls of government.
+The Cool Farm Alliance is now its own legal entity, a not-for-profit membership organization (community interest company) that owns, manages, and improves the Cool Farm Tool and cultivates the leadership network to advance regenerative agriculture at scale.

-Daniella takes a collaborative approach to her work, drawing together the kinds of partnerships, alignments and collaborations among diverse stakeholders that can co-build, and co-benefit from shared mutually reinforcing solutions.
+Daniella takes a collaborative approach to her work, drawing together the kinds of partnerships, alignments and collaborations among diverse stakeholders to co-build and co-benefit from mutually reinforcing solutions.

 Her love of soil carbon as an engine of ecological (including human) restoration drives much of her work.
-This topic, as it touches on the biology of soil, the economics of farming, technology, culture, science and more, serves as a practical medium through which to address one of the greatest crisis/opportunities of our time and a reminder of the connectedness of all things.
+This topic, as it touches on the biology of soil, the economics of farming, technology, culture, science, and more, serves as a practical medium through which to address one of the greatest crises/opportunities of our time and a reminder of the connectedness of all things.